exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 ## Global Configuration Parameters

 - `propose_timeout`
-  Proposal timeout after the new height beginning.
+  Proposal timeout after a new block is committed to the blockchain locally.

 - `round_timeout`
-  Interval between rounds.
+  Interval between algorithm rounds.

 - `status_timeout`
-  Period of sending a `Status` message.
+  Interval between `Status` message broadcasts.

 ## Node State Variables

 - `current_height`
-  Current blockchain height.
+  Current blockchain height (i.e., the number of blocks in it).

 - `queued`
-  Queue for consensus messages (`Propose`, `Prevote`, `Precommit`) from the future height or round.
+  Queue for consensus messages (`Propose`, `Prevote`, `Precommit`) from a future height or round.

 - `proposes`
-  HashMap with known block proposals.
+  Hash map with known block proposals.

 - `locked_round`
   Round in which the node has [locked](consensus.md#locks) on a proposal.